 What do you mean by “lucky with your bad luck”?

 Tamy: I’ve seen patients with more severe cases of cystic fibrosis than me who have to be fed intravenously.
 They end up in the hospital even more often.
 I’m lucky to be home.
 I go out with my friends, I go to restaurants, I work, I go to CEGEP and I can play sports, even though I’m limited.

-In Quebec, there’s no neonatal screening for cystic fibrosis.
+In Quebec, there was no neonatal screening for cystic fibrosis before 2017.
 What do you think about that?

 Nadia: Neonatal screening is very important.
 It makes it possible to start the treatments as soon as possible.
 The earlier the treatments start (whether they’re respiratory treatments or medications), the greater the chance of improving the patient’s state of health.
 Dr. Lands, Tamy’s pneumologist is very involved with this issue because the disease is quite common in Quebec.
 Many people carry it.
 In Lac-Saint-Jean, where I was born, 1 person out of every 15 is a carrier!